 Learn as much as you can about the company and the department to which you are applying before you walk into the interview.
 Candidates who are able to confidently answer questions about the company are far more likely to proceed to a second interview than those who’ve failed to do their homework.

 Prepare answers to standard interview questions as well as for technical ones.
-Employers will be interested in how you’ve conquered challenges in the past, whether you’ll fit into their corporate culture, and if your short- and long-term career plans are conducive towards your remaining with their company.
+Employers will be interested in how you’ve conquered challenges in the past, as well as whether you’ll fit into their corporate culture.
+They’ll also want a sense of your short- and long-term career plans to determine if you’re likely to remain with their company.

 Anticipate some curveball questions.
 A few hiring managers will ask challenging questions to interviewees to ascertain whether they can think on their feet under pressure.
-You may also be asked a few questions with no right or wrong answers—here, your attitude and tone-of-voice will be as important as the answer you devise.
+You may also be asked a few questions with no right or wrong answers—here, your attitude and tone of voice will be as important as your answer.

-In order to impress your interviewer, you need to arrive to the interview ahead of time, well-groomed and dressed in professional interview attire.
+Prepare to make a good impression.
+To impress your interviewer, you need to arrive at the interview ahead of time, and be well-groomed and dressed in professional interview attire.
 It's also important to maintain eye contact, listen to the interviewer without interruption, and be aware of your body language.

 Don’t rush your answers.
 When technical questions arise during the interview, it’s fine to ask for clarification and to “think aloud” as you work through possible solutions for hypothetical problems.
 This will provide the interviewer a glimpse into your thought processes, and will also show your ability to communicate effectively and engage in a productive dialogue.